 A study of the law relating to property rights resulting from intellectual effort, including patents, copyright, trademarks, and trade secrets.

 Seminar considers the impact of racism on American law and ways that individuals trained as lawyers might combat racism in our culture and within the institutions in which we live and work.
 Pre: 533.
 (Once a year)

 Problems respecting the law applicable in transactions or to relationships with elements in more than one state.

 Examines both practice aspects and theoretical underpinnings of equitable remedies.
 Frequently, compensatory damages cannot adequately protect clients or provide them with the relief they need.
 Topics include temporary restraining orders, preliminary and permanent injunctions, restitution and unjust enrichment, specific performance, and equitable defenses such as unclean hands, laches, and estoppel.
 Practice issues concerning appeal, jury trials, and the relationship of equity to law are also explored.
 Repeatable unlimited times.

 Hands-on workshop class in drafting contracts, agreement, and similar documents for commercial/business purposes.
 LAW majors only.
-Pre: 509 and 510.
+Pre: 506, or 509 and 510.

 Issues of free press and fair trial, illegal search and seizure, arrest and confession, speedy trial, double jeopardy are covered through student interactions as defense or prosecution attorneys and as judges.

 Addresses various aspects of complex litigation and recent criticism of the civil litigation system itself.
 Theoretical in emphasis.

 “Objection, your Honor!”
 This course examines the rules of evidence that govern trials in both federal and Hawai‘i courts and will focus on such topics as hearsay, witness examination, impeachment, physical and demonstrative evidence, expert testimony, writings, relevance, judicial notice, and presumptions.